AlexSkrypnyk/customizer/README.md

 ---

-The Customizer allows template project authors to ask users questions during the `composer create-project` command and then update the code base based on their answers.
+The Customizer allows template project authors to ask users questions during the `composer create-project` command and then update the newly created project based on the received answers.

 ## TL;DR